damongolding/immich-kiosk/README.md

 ![Kiosk layout splitview](/assets/layout-splitview.jpg)

 ### Splitview landscape

-> [!NOTE]
-> Kiosk attempts to determine the orientation of each image.
-However, if an image lacks EXIF data,
-> it may be displayed in an incorrect orientation (e.g., a portrait image shown in landscape format).

 When a landscape image is fetched, Kiosk automatically retrieves a second landscape image\* and displays them stacked horizontally. portrait and square images are displayed individually.

 \* If Kiosk is unable to retrieve a second unique image, the first image will be displayed individually.